SteelBlue/swiftTrack/README.md

 # swiftTrack
-What I've learned while taking the Swift Track
+What I've learned while taking the Swift Track.
+Notes about syntax included in comments.